Starting a business checklist: plan, register, launch

 Key takeaways

-• Establish your business structure early by choosing the appropriate legal entity (LLC, corporation, etc.) and completing all required registrations including federal EIN, state tax ID, and local permits to ensure legal compliance and avoid operational delays.
+- Choose your business structure early by selecting the right legal entity (such as an LLC or corporation) and completing all required registrations, including your federal EIN, state tax ID, and local permits, to stay legally compliant and avoid delays before you open.

-• Secure your brand identity by registering domain names across common extensions and filing trademark applications to protect your business name and logo from competitors.
+- Secure your brand identity before launch by registering your domain name across common extensions and filing trademark applications to protect your business name and logo from competitors.

-• Create detailed financial projections and break-even analysis using accounting software to validate your business model's profitability potential, which is essential for securing funding and making informed decisions.
+- Build detailed financial projections and a break-even analysis using accounting software to confirm your business can turn a profit, which is also essential when applying for loans or pitching to investors.

-- Establish banking, insurance, and tax systems for a strong financial foundation
+- Financial foundation: Set up banking, insurance, and tax systems

 1. Define your unique selling point